smtech/obsolete__oauth-negotiator/doc/files/OAuthNegotiator.php.txt

 	/**
 	 * Request a token from the OAuth server
 	 *
-	 * @param string $redirectUri URI to handle OAuth server response, must be identical to the redirect URI provided when requesting the code
 	 * @param string $code An authorization code provided by the OAuth server
 	 * @param string $tokenType Type of token being requested (IDENTITY_TOKEN|API_TOKEN) *